parmegv/leap_doc/docs/design/soledad.md

 * **Document database:** An application using the Soledad client library is presented with a document-centric database API for storage and sync.
 Documents may be indexed, searched, and versioned.

 The current reference implementation of Soledad is written in Python and distributed under a GPLv3 license.

+Soledad is an acronym of "Synchronization of Locally Encrypted Documents Among Devices" and means "solitude" in Spanish.

 Goals
 ======================